GreatCowBASIC/Help/output/md/troubleshooting.md

 GCBASIC Forums

-There is a bug in GCBASIC
+There is a bug in GCBASIC.

 Post on the GCBASIC Forums.
 Ensure you state the version of your compiler and attach your code as a ZIP.